SCADA System Applications in Energy Management

 • Adjusts lighting and temperature based on occupancy.

-Electric Vehicle (EV) Charging Management
+EV Charging Management

-• Prevents grid overload by managing peak charging times.
+• Prevents overload during peak times.

 Carbon Footprint Reduction

-• Tracks CO₂ emissions and energy efficiency in real time.
+• Tracks CO₂ emissions and energy efficiency.

 Key Benefits